cunarist/rinf/README.md

 # 👜 Installing Components

 This section assumes that you've already installed [Flutter SDK](https://docs.flutter.dev/get-started/install) on your system and made a Flutter project with `flutter create` command.
 Use this Flutter project's folder as your terminal's working directory.
+If you don't have a Flutter project yet, go ahead and make one following [this awesome tutorial](https://docs.flutter.dev/get-started/codelab).

 First, add this package to your Flutter project.